Help us achieve our goals:

 SoilClay, Loam, Sand, Chalk

 Time to ultimate height

 Grow in full sun with fertile, humus-rich, moist but well-drained soil.
 For best flowering apply a balanced fertiliser and mulch in late winter or early spring.
-Tolerant of poor soils, suitable for hedging
+Tolerant of poor soils and suitable for hedging.
+See also rose cultivation

 Suggested planting locations and garden types